 03

-Linen House Wool Multi Zone electric blanket (queen)
+Linen House Wool Multi Zone electric blanket (long single)

 “I last had an electric blanket in 1969,” wrote one five-star reviewer on the Linen House website.
 “I was always too hot and the bed was lumpy.
 I read reviews and chose a ‘Linen House’ wool blanket for this cold winter and because I suffer from night cramps and interrupted sleep.”